03vmate/rabbit-drink-ai/README.md

 # rabbit-drink-ai
-Monitors water consumption of a pet by using a microphone to pick up audio, and TensorFlow to figure out if the pet is drinking or not
+Monitors water consumption of a pet by using a microphone to pick up audio, and TensorFlow to figure out if the pet is drinking or not.
+Data is stored in MySQL/MariaDB, with a PHP API and a static JS frontend.

 ## Training